The Republic of Georgia

 A deposit of $500 per person is required to reserve space on this program.

-Final payment is due July 6, 2022 (60 days prior to departure) and needs to be by check or bank transfer.
-For those who register after July 6, 2022, full payment is due upon registration.
+Final payment is 60 days prior to departure and needs to be by check or bank transfer.
+For those who register after that point, full payment is due upon registration.

 CANCELLATIONS & REFUNDS

 Upon payment of the $500 per person deposit, all reservations are subject to cancellation provisions.
 Cancellations shall not be in effect until they are received in writing and confirmed by Commonwealth Club Travel.